-Google, the most used email program, along with Microsoft's Outlook.com and Yahoo Mail, could end up costing you in 2021.
-Beginning in June, Google is discontinuing its policy of free photo uploads to the Google Photos app beyond the 15 gigabytes of storage it automatically allots.
-But that 15 GBs includes Google Photos, Google's Drive backup service and Gmail.
+Google’s Gmail the most used email program, ahead of Microsoft’s Outlook.com and Yahoo Mail, could end up costing you this year.
+Google discontinued its policy June 1 of free photo uploads to the Google Photos app beyond the 15 gigabytes of storage it automatically allots.
+But that 15 GBs includes Google Photos, the Google Drive backup service and Gmail.

 Go over 15 GBs, and you'll have to pay.
 Or worse, you'll wake up in the morning to this error message from Google about your Gmail.

 Houston photographer Rob Greer doesn't mind paying Google for the extra storage space.
 He doesn't have time to go through his inbox and delete emails to make room.

 "I pay $1.99 a month now,” says Greer, 50.
 Gmail is “really inexpensive when you think about it.
 They could charge me $9.99 a month and I'd still pay it."

 Google charges $1.99 a month, $19.99 annually for 100 GB of storage; $2.99 a month, $29.99 annually for 200 GB of storage; or $9.99 monthly, $99.99 annually for two terabytes of storage.
 Think about how important email is to you.
 Could you live without it?

 Because our inboxes are stuffed with endless sale offers, newsletters, notifications, updates and all those personal emails (especially the ones with big photo and PDF attachments), your inbox will be growing this year — unless you tame it.